|Michaelmas Daisies - October 2013|

 While last autumn was boiling hot, this year's so called Indian Summer has failed to materialise.
 It really is the time for all those early autumn fruit and vegetables such as apples and pears and perfect British root vegetables such as Jerusalem artichokes and celeriac.

 The first Bramley apples are now in season, as are plums and pears.
 And don't forget this is the beginning of crumble season!
 The Jerusalem artichoke season is just beginning and cauliflowers are at their peak, together with main crop potatoes and carrots, sprouts, and broccoli.
 Lettuce is running out by the middle of the month, and courgettes finish towards the end.
 But by the end of the month, pumpkins and squashes will be piling up (and I do like my pumpkin soup.
-Actually I love my mushroom soup too . . . perfect for the cold, damp evenings which have firmly arrived).
+Actually I love my mushroom soup too . . . perfect for the cold, damp evenings which are slowly sneaking around).

 vegetables, herbs and wild greens: